Documentation for motion guide in Flash Professional. Enhance the animation you create by defining a path for the objects you animate.

-The animation guide in Adobe Animate (formerly Flash Professional CC) helps you enhance the animation you create by defining a path for the objects you animate.
+The motion guide in Adobe Animate (formerly Flash Professional CC) helps you enhance the animation you create by defining a path for the objects you animate.
 This is helpful when you are working on an animation that follows a path that is not a straight line.
 This process requires two layers to carry out an animation:

-Animation guide works only on Classic Tweens.
+Motion guide works only on Classic Tweens.

 You can animate an object based on the variable thickness of the stroke of the guide path.